 The fm="minchi" option is a variation on the "minres" (ols) solution and minimizes the sample size weighted residuals rather than just the residuals.
-This was developed to handle the problem of data that Massively Missing Completely at Random (MMCAR) which a condition that happens in the SAPA project.
+This was developed to handle the problem of data with large variations in the number of observations in pairwise correlations produced by using the Massively Missing Completely at Random (MMCAR) data collection method.
+(This is the procedure used in the SAPA project.)